steledama/nixos/README.md

 };
 ```

-The first url is where the github repo where the community release the module, the second instruction is to be sure that the home-manager version follows the nixpks version chose.
+The first URL is the GitHub repository where the community releases the module, while the second instruction ensures that the Home Manager version matches the Nixpkgs version chosen.
-As well described in the [home manger website](https://nix-community.github.io/home-manager/) from here are two ways to use home-manager:
+As well described in the [home manger website](https://nix-community.github.io/home-manager/) there are two ways to use Home Manager:

-- standalone installation: managed by the user account and there is no need of root user privileges so you can take the configuration and bring in a machine where you do not have admin access.
+- standalone installation: Managed by the user account, there is no need for root user privileges.
+This allows you to take the configuration and apply it to a machine where you do not have admin access.
-- module installation: the user level configurations is made with the same command as systems rebuild, no other command, User configurations are centralized and managed by system admin that can control al the dotfiles of multiple users on the entire system at once.
+- module installation: User-level configurations are managed with the same command as system rebuilds.
+No additional commands are required.
+User configurations are centralized and managed by system administrators who can control all the dotfiles of multiple users on the entire system at once.

-### Standalone
+### Standalone installation

 If you are following Nixpkgs master or an unstable channel you can run: